ryansb/chef-mongodb/README.md

 nodes which should be in the same replicaset have the same shard name.

 For more details, you can find a [tutorial for Sharding + Replication](https://github.com/edelight/chef-cookbooks/wiki/MongoDB%3A-Replication%2BSharding) in the wiki.

+## MMS Agent

+This cookbook also includes support for
+{MongoDB Monitoring System (MMS)}[http://www.10gen.com/mongodb-monitoring-service] agent.
+MMS is a hosted monitoring service, provided by 10gen, Inc. Once the small python agent program is installed on the MongoDB host, it automatically collects the metrics and upload them to the MMS server.
+The graphs of these metrics are shown on the web page.
+It helps a lot for tackling MongoDB related problems, so MMS is the baseline for all production MongoDB deployments.

+To setup MMS, simply set your keys in `node['mongodb']['mms_agent']['api_key']` and `node['mongodb']['mms_agent']['secret_key']`, then add the `mongodb::mms-agent` recipe to your run list.
+Your current keys should be available at your {MMS Settings page}[https://mms.10gen.com/settings].

 # LICENSE and AUTHOR: